RubyData/docker-stacks/how_to_select.md

 ## `rubydata/minimal-notebook`

-`rubydata/minimal-notebook` consists of minimal components for data science using Ruby, Python.
+`rubydata/minimal-notebook` consists of minimal components for data science using Ruby and Python.
 This image also contains everything in [`jupyter/scipy-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) and its ancestor images.

 ## `rubydata/datascience-notebook`